monk-afk/filterplus/README.md

   4. Replace any remaining non-letter symbols with a space
   5. Strip away excess spaces

-Messages are evaluated by using a scoring system based on `n-gram frequency` with `gram-positional weight`.
+Messages are evaluated by using a frame scoring system based on `n-gram frequency` with `gram-positional weight`.

 An 'n-gram' is basically a part of a word, the gram, and n is a number.
 If we say 2-gram (or bi-gram) that means every two letters in a word: